jlusiardi/tlv8_python/README.md

  * `entries`: a list of `tlv8.Entry` objects
  * `separator_type_id`: the 8-bit type id of the separator to be used.
 The default is (as defined in table 5-6, page 51 of HomeKit Accessory Protocol Specification Non-Commercial Version Release R2) 0xff.

 The function returns an instance of `bytes`.
 This is empty if nothing was encoded.
 The function raises `ValueError` if the input parameter is not a list of `tlv8.Entry` objects or a data value is not encodable.
+A `ValueError` will also be raised if the `separator_type_id` is used as `type_id` in one of the entries as well.

 Example:
 ```python